Abdul-Rafae-Mohammed/Deploying-Python-TweetStreamingApp-as-a-Microservice/README.md

 ## Steps to Deploy

+- Register for a Twitter dev account.
+You can refer to the following blog for detailed steps : <a href="https://docs.inboundnow.com/guide/create-twitter-application/" target="_blank">Create a Twitter Dev App</a>
 - Open terminal
 - Move to the folder where you want to download the application.
 - Create a directory for the application